Svalbard Hotel | The Vault

-Svalbard is one of the last true and unspoiled wildernesses on earth where not humans but nature still dominates.
+During our Svalbard Classic 2022 Expedition you will experience one of the last true and unspoiled wildernesses on earth where not humans but nature still dominates.
 The archipelago is situated halfway between the northern tip of Norway and the North Pole.
 Svalbard is one of the best places in the Arctic to see polar bears and other Arctic wildlife like walrus, various seal species, whales, Svalbard reindeer and Arctic fox.
 It is a nature lover's and photographer's dream.
 And its landscapes are an awe-inspiring mix of giant glaciers, deep fjords, rugged peaks and tundra hills.

 Why go with us?